2011 Finnish parliamentary election: Green League

 As a result of the Green League's loss of one third of their MPs, party leader Anni Sinnemäki said on the election evening that "the objectives and values advocated by the party had suffered a clear defeat".
 She added that the party would sit in the opposition.
 Sinnemäki was also considering her resignation from the head of the party.
 In the end, she did run for re-election, but placed only third as the party's members elected Ville Niinistö as the new chairman on 11 June.
 The Green League's support was highest in the Helsinki electoral district with 16.7% of the votes and lowest in the electoral district of Vaasa with 1.4%.

 Left Alliance

 Despite the Left Alliance's loss of seats, its chairman Paavo Arhinmäki was still reasonably satisfied with the party's performance in the election, due to his claims that the media had concentrated on the four major parties during the campaign.
 However, Arhinmäki got the most personal votes in his electoral district of Helsinki.
-The Left Alliance's support was highest in Lapland with 16.7% of the votes and lowest in Southern Savonia with 2.2%.
+The Left Alliance's support was highest in Lapland with 16.7% of the votes and lowest in South Savo with 2.2%.